 The thing about leading is, at some point or another, we’re all given the opportunity to do it.
 And yet, some people live through their lives thinking of themselves as having little or no leadership skills, say or power with respect to the direction of their own life.

-Whether you’re the head of a major corporation, the pastor of a local church, a parent or you’re flying solo and trying to figure out your next move, you have ample opportunities to become a great leader each and every day.
+Whether you’re the head of a major corporation, the pastor of a local church, a parent or you’re flying solo and trying to figure out your next move, you have ample opportunities to improve leadership skills and become a great leader each and every day.

-So, let’s examine the core qualities of a good leader so you can practice cultivating them and begin applying them today.
+These are just a few examples of leadership skills that can be used in a wide variety of situations.
+So, let’s examine the core abilities of a good leader so you can practice cultivating them and begin applying them today.

 Looking at them, the general said, “The answer is obvious, gentlemen.”
 He gave them the answer.

 Panicking, because there was no way that general had read all the relevant material to the decision, Schwarzkopf – of relatively low rank, at the time – confronted him, and asked, “There is so much information here, there’s so much to consider, no one’s really going to know for sure.
 How the hell could you just make that decision like that?”

 In a moment of brilliance, the general responded, “This has been a decision that no one’s been willing to make for 10 years.
 The best minds have been on it and they can’t decide, so you know what?
 We need to pick one and do it.
 Decisions are power and I’m here to make them.
 That’s what I’m in this position for.
 That’s why I’m a leader.”

 There might be no leadership skill more critical for a strong leader than the ability to make important decisions.
 What makes decision-making so hard for some people is that for any given problem, there are infinite paths one can take toward a solution.
 How do you know that the path you choose will be viable?
 How do you know that the decision you’re making isn’t going to cause serious setbacks?
 How do you know this choice won’t have a negative impact on your team?